 One of the most popular hosting company around, InMotion Hosting has been providing quality web hosting for the last 15 years.
 You can expect strong server performance and solid customer service from them, along with a myriad of hosting services such as shared, VPS, dedicated, and reseller hosting.

-- Topnotch live chat support – BBB accredited A+ rating
+- Topnotch live chat support; BBB A+ rating

 - Daily automated site backup

-- Choice of server locations in US East Cost and US West Coast
+- Choice of server locations in US East and West Coast

-- Option to upgrade – VPS and dedicated hosting
+- Options to upgrade – VPS and dedicated hosting

 - Launch –